inspectordanno/inspectordanno.github.io/welcome.md

 more_projects: projects.md
 featured: false
 ---
 I'm Dan. 🎉 I'm a developer, designer, and writer in New York.
-I just got a job as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com).
+I work as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com).

 I have a master's degree in information design and data visualization from [Northeastern University](https://www.northeastern.edu/visualization/) in Boston.